-John Edward Sexton, the fifteenth President of New York University, also is the Benjamin Butler Professor of Law and NYU Law School's Dean Emeritus, having served as Dean for 14 years.
+John Edward Sexton served as the fifteenth President of New York University from 2002 to 2015 before becoming President Emeritus.
+He is the Benjamin Butler Professor of Law and NYU Law School's Dean Emeritus, having served as Dean for 14 years.
 He joined the Law School's faculty in 1981, was named the School's Dean in 1988, and was designated the University's President in 2001.

 He is an author of the Friedenthal, Miller, Sexton, Hershkoff Civil Procedure: Cases and Materials.
 He also is the author of Redefining the Supreme Court's Role: A Theory of Managing the Federal Court System (a treatment of the Supreme Court's case selection process) in addition to several other books, numerous chapters, articles and Supreme Court briefs.